ericPantarotto/react_completeGuide/_notes/notes.md

 in our case this is the `App` component, which can then pass the information which player is currently active to both the Player and the GameBoard components via *props*.

+### Avoiding Intersecting States!

+Adding a new state to store kind of the same information, just with a little bit of extra data, is something you typically wanna avoid as a React developer.

 <!---
 [comment]: it works with text, you can rename it how you want